artbindu/essential_command/data/gitLearning.md

-`git push origin master` | push at your original branch `git commit -am "<enter_message>"`| add your existing files changes & commit in a single time `git add <filePath_with_Name_01>` | add your changes for particular file(s) **`6.
+`git push origin master` | push at your original branch `git commit -am "<enter_message>"`| add your existing files changes & commit in a single time `git add <filePath_with_Name_01>` | add your changes for particular file(s) `git push --set-upstream origin <branch_name>` | Create a new branch in remote repository and commited changes push into that branch.
+**`6.
 Rename & Delete your branch`** |
 `git branch -m <new_branch_name>` | rename a branch<br>Stay outside of this branch `git branch -d <delete_branch_name>` <br>or<br> `git branch -D <delete_branch_name>` | delete local branch<br>Stay outside of this branch